-Bangkok offers so much accommodation with tastes for everyone’s purse that’s it’s exhausting trying to research and book somewhere.
+Bangkok offers so much accommodation with tastes for everyone’s purse that’s it is exhausting trying to research and book somewhere.

-The Check Inn has two ways of approach; one from the main road (Charoenkrung Road) or the other from a tiny alley (Yaowarat 8).
-Reading reviews on the Check Inn mentioned the alley as quite ‘seedy’.
-Personally, I didn’t find the alley seedy, just smelly so named it ‘cat alley’ as there are many cats living in the alley.
+Read several online reviews on the Check Inn mentioned that the alley as quite ‘seedy’.
+Personally, I didn’t find the alley seedy, just smelly, so named it ‘cat alley’ as there are many cats living in the alley, hence the smell.

 Tip: The ferry from Central Pier (Sathorn) stops running at 9 pm so if you’re staying in China Town, instead of the hassle and expense of a Bangkok taxi, take bus no.1 (BHT7).
 This bus travels parallel to the river and back up to China Town, which is just a few minutes walk from the Check Inn.

 The self-contained room meant that we could cater for breakfasts but also a couple of nights in with cheese, bread, ham, and red wine.